Fandom: "Law & Order", "NYPD Blue"

 "Hey Chuck," she called the bartender back over and presented two more

 twenties.
 "What goes for me--" She handed him the bills.
-"Goes for her,
+"Goes

 too."